High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Capacity Expansion Planning

 \subsection{Limitations of the Approach}

 There are several limitations of our approach, namely that we are not capturing power flow (mentioned in the section above) but also that we are not capturing sub-hourly variability and system dynamics/stability.
-Because of this, there could be better investments for an objective based on system stability, e.g., BESS may have more value in that context.
-Post-processing can be used to validate power flow and reserve margins on a set of possible contingencies, i.e., line or generator outages, and our colleagues at PNNL have been validating our results using their PSS/E software.
+Because of this, there could be improved investments for an objective based on system stability, e.g., Battery Energy Storage Systems (BESS) may have more value in that context.
+Post-processing can be used to validate power flow and reserve margins on a set of pre-specified contingencies, i.e., branch or generator outages, and our colleagues at PNNL have been validating our results using the PSS/E software package.
+We note that nearly all CEP models share these and other limitations, due to computational considerations.
 Because our model is only a two-stage model, we do not capture multi-stage investment approaches that may be preferred for system reliability, i.e., gradual or sequential buildout approaches.
 Certain resources such as BESS may be more costly long-term but quicker to deploy due to supply chain constraints, regulatory approvals, and construction time.
-These facts are not within the scope of our model.
+These facts are not within the scope of our model but we do consider a sensitivity on the types of generation available for near-term buildouts in Section \ref{sec:gradual_buildout}.
 Finally, the presented study is a ``snapshot'' run for the season of highest stress in the system and should not be viewed as a full-scale resource adequacy study.
-For a complete resource adequacy study, we would need to stress test the system with a variety of different weather, demand, forced outage, and fuel price scenarios, while considering an N-k contingency criterion.
-Due to data limitations, this is not within scope for this work.
+For a complete resource adequacy study, we would need to stress test the system with a variety of different weather, demand, forced outage, and fuel price scenarios, while considering an N-1 contingency criterion.
+This was not within scope for this work.

+In summary, the presented results are best interpreted as identifying promising generation and storage portfolios for further evaluation, rather than as final implementation recommendations.
+Candidate portfolios should be supplemented by resource adequacy analysis, production cost validation across additional weather years, transmission security assessment, dynamic stability studies, and implementation feasibility review.